treeform/pretty/README.md

 ## Pretty also does Tables, Sets and even Json!

 You got that straight!
-Pretty is aware of common data types that would normally print out all messy with their internals exposed.
-But when it comes to `HashTable`, `HashSet`, or `JsonNode`, it knows how to print them out in a neat and tidy fashion.
+Pretty is fully aware of common data types like `HashTable`, `HashSet`, and `JsonNode`, which often print out in a messy manner, exposing their internal details. .
 No ugly internals to be found here!

 ```nim
 let json = %*{